JhonnyOcampo/CopilotChallenge-APITesting/README.md

-# GitHub Copilot - Testing Challenge
+# GitHub Copilot Challenge for API Testing

 In order to practice what we have learned so far, we will be working on a testing challenge.
 The challenge consists of creating an automation test suite for an API of a [Banking Portal.](https://github.com/abhi9720/BankingPortal-API)